menashabs/WillRogersParadoxExperimenter_App/README.md

 Note:

 * First, the values for Group A and Group B should be selected from the drop down menu.
-* See the mean values of the two groups.
+* View the mean values of the two groups.
-* Next, move one value from one group to another and see the change in the mean value.
+* Next, move a value from one group to another and see the changes in mean value.
 * A message will be displayed stating whether the Will Rogers Paradox was satisfied or not.
 * The users can change values and experiment several times.